-Our top priority is student safety.
-You can help ensure the safety of all passengers by teaching your child the importance of following pedestrian and bus safety rules at all times.
+Help keep all passengers safe by teaching your child the importance of following pedestrian and bus safety rules at all times.

 SCHOOL BUS SAFETY

-Is your child new to riding the bus?
-Watch our new school bus safety video and feel prepared before they hop on board for the first time.
-Learn more about boarding the bus, danger zones, crosswalks and riding the bus.
+Missed the 2024–25 event?
+Watch our school bus safety video with your child to learn about boarding the bus, danger zones, crosswalks and riding the bus.

 Waiting for the yellow bus